Description

 Phase 3 Trial Data (Up to 48 Weeks):

-- No accumulation of adverse effects with ongoing use
+- No buildup of adverse effects with ongoing use

 - Side effects remain transient with each dose